About Living the Gospel

 Through these experiences, we learn that “it is not just about them, but about all of us” (Pope Francis, Message for the 105th World Day of Migrants and Refugees 2019).
 It is not just about migrants and refugees; it is about encountering Christ in the other, about being compassion and love, healing and hope.
 It is about living the Gospel.

-After you have opened the document using one of the above links, you can download a pdf to print by clicking on the symbol of a cloud with a down arrow located in the bottom right of the screen.
+After you have opened the document using one of the above links, you can download the pdf to print by clicking on the symbol of a down arrow located in the top right of the screen.

 Tell us what you think of this second issue of “In Mission”.